Profiles in Nursing

 Jennifer Worth (1935-2011) and “Call the Midwife”

-Her charming memoir became a BBC TV series
+Her experience in ‘50s and ‘60s London became a bestselling memoir and popular BBC TV series

 A throwaway line in a 1998 article in the Midwives Journal, suggesting that someone ought to do for midwives what James Herriot’s All Creatures Great and Small had done for veterinarians, inspired Jennifer Worth to memorialize her years as a nurse midwife in a trilogy of bestselling books, creating a lasting and entertaining record of a time and place that no longer exist.